tencentyun/intlcloud-documents/product/域名与网站/网站备案/条款与公告/备案相关条款/各省局管要求_intl.md

 3. The applicant’s in-charge person must be its legal representative.
 4. If the website’s in-charge person is not its legal representative, the power of attorney of a legal representative shall be provided, which shall be uploaded via the filing system.

-## Filing requirements of Tianjin Communications Administration Bureau
+## Filing Requirements of Tianjin Communications Administration Bureau
 Individual:
 1. The applicant shall declare in the remark that “This website is a personal website and does not contain any information of non-personal website (such as enterprises and entities), and that I will accept such penalties as website closure and inclusion of the applicant and domain name into blacklist for providing false filing information, if the website is found to contain any enterprise or entity information.”
 2. The mobile phone number location shall be Tianjin.